makersacademy/chitter-challenge/README.md

 * In order to start a conversation as a user I want to reply to a tip from another user
 * In order to know when another user has tagged me in a tip I'd like to receive a notifcation via email
+* In order to recover a forgotten password I'd like to be able to recieve a token via email to reset it